mackler/bitcoinj-cli/README.md

 Known Bugs
 ----------

-The wallet file, block chain file, and log file are put into the current working directory.
+* The wallet file, block chain file, and log file are put into the current working directory.

-This application does not limit the size of the log file, which will keep growing and must be moved or deleted manually.
+* This application does not limit the size of the log file, which will keep growing and must be moved or deleted manually.

-If your EC Key doesn't have the private key necessary for signing a payment then you get a timeout rather than an appropriate message.
+* If your EC Key doesn't have the private key necessary for signing a payment then you get a timeout rather than an appropriate message.
   (I'm learning to use Akka at the same time I'm learning to use bitcoinj.)

 Caveatis
 ========

-This is the first thing I've written using the `bitcoinj` library.
-I have not had any unrecoverable disasters, but you are responsible for taking appropriate precautions with regard to backing up your wallet file.
+Obviously, it's foolish to use this or any other Bitcoin-wallet application without taking appropriate precautions to prevent coin loss.
+I have not had any unrecoverable disasters using this application, but you are responsible for backing up your wallet file.
 In plain terms: **use at your own risk.**

 I welcome feedback:
 [AdamMackler@gmail.com](mailto://AdamMackler@gmail.com?subject=Bitcoinj-CLI+Feedback)